peredaniel/wargames-dice-roller/README.md

 #### Version 1.5.2

-* Fixed a critical issue causing the app to crash when a roll within a series had no dices to roll as a result of a previous roll.
+* Fixed a critical issue causing the app to close unexpectedly when a roll within a series had no dices to roll as a result of a previous roll.

 #### Version 1.5.1